vuestorefront/vue-storefront/packages/core/docs/architecture/application-context.md

 ## What's next

-Now that we understand how Nuxt.js application creates Application context and sends requests to the Server Middleware, it's time to dive deeper into the [Server Middleware](./server-middleware.html) itself.
+Now that we understand how the Nuxt.js application creates Application context and sends requests to the Server Middleware, it's time to dive deeper into the [Server Middleware](./server-middleware.html) itself.